rmcwilliam/Travel-log/README.md

 #### Params:

-`id:` Must provide the ID the individual log you would like to update. `title:` Must be given a title. `description:` Must provide a description.
+`id:` Must provide the ID the individual log you would like to update. `title:` Must be given a title as a string. `description:` Must provide a description as a string.

 #### Response: